BoweFlex/BoweFlex.github.io/README.md

   - portfolio/resume
   - contact me
   - Blog?
+    - May be worth looking at adding [jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll)
   - Maybe a basic typing test app?
   - ?
 - Keep it dynamic and keep it concurrent where possible